 Jeb serves on the board of Young Americans Bank.
 Jeb holds a bachelor's degree in Finance and Accounting from New Mexico State University.

 Kristin Todd joined the Daniels Fund in May 2003.
-She oversees all aspects of the Daniels Fund Grants Program, including the grant application and consideration process, evaluation and reporting, and special initiatives related to achieving the goals of the grants program.
-Kristin maintains a high level of community engagement and maintains relationships with many nonprofit organizations.
+She oversees all aspects of the Daniels Fund's Grants Program and operations function.
+Grants responsibilities include the application and consideration process, evaluation and reporting, and special initiatives related to achieving the goals of the grants program.
+Kristin maintains a high level of community engagement and relationships with many nonprofit organizations.
+Operations oversight includes human resources, building management and maintenance, security and safety, and public meeting space operations.

 Prior to her position at the Daniels Fund, Kristin served as Associate Vice President for Grantmaking and Communications at El Pomar Foundation, one of the largest private foundations operating in Colorado.